resolve109/study-aws-sa/aws-study-guide.md

   - Offers better performance than RDS read replicas for scoreboard computation
   - More suitable than Memcached which lacks sorted data structures and persistence
   - Provides built-in functionality for leaderboards compared to custom CloudFront or RDS solutions
+- **Write-Through Caching Strategy**:
+  - Ideal when cache data must always match database data
+  - Ensures data consistency by writing to both the database and cache simultaneously when updates occur
+  - Perfect for multi-tier applications where changes in RDS databases must be immediately reflected in ElastiCache
+  - More effective than lazy loading or TTL strategies when strict data consistency is required
+  - Ensures that the cache always contains the latest data from the database
+  - Particularly suitable for financial applications or systems where data accuracy is critical
+  - Superior to other caching approaches for applications where stale data cannot be tolerated

 ## Messaging and Queuing